 - a statement about how and when consultation with each owner and occupier or private and public land will be or are likely to be carried out

-- permit holders are required to have an environmental authority unless the area they are apply for is 4 su-blocks or less.
+- permit holders are required to have an environmental authority unless the area they apply for is 4 sub-blocks or less.
 Applicants must complete an EA form and attach supporting documentation.
 This form and supporting documentation must be submitted with your permit application.

-Further information about apply for an exploration permit may be obtained by reading the mineral and coal exploration guideline which can be downloaded at the Department's website.
+Further information about your application for an exploration permit may be obtained by reading the mineral and coal exploration guideline which can be downloaded at the Department's website.

 Any person interested in obtaining mining tenure is advised to contact the relevant mining registrar or departmental staff for further information before lodging any application.